reiver/learn-golang-in-one-day/README.md

 ![Screenshot of program in Go Playground with 3 fmt.Println](x/images/play-golang-com_println-3.png)

+Note that you now have 3 lines of output.

+This is because you have 3 fmt.Println() commands in your code.

 ## Exercise — fmt.Println()

 Now it is your turn write some **Go** **code** on your own.